EveryVoiceTTS/EveryVoice/Contributing.md

-# Contributing to Small Team Speech
+# Contributing to EveryVoice TTS Toolkit 💬

 Feel free to dive in!
-[Open an issue](https://github.com/roedoejet/SmallTeamSpeech/issues/new) or submit PRs.
+[Open an issue](https://github.com/roedoejet/EveryVoice/issues/new) or submit PRs.

 This repo follows the [Contributor Covenant](http://contributor-covenant.org/version/1/3/0/) Code of Conduct.